 If you want to take a cruise around Canmore, stop by Rebound Cycle Canmore.
-Here, you can rent professionally tuned bikes with adjustable seats made to fit riders of all shapes and sizes.
+Here, you can rent professionally tuned road or mountain bike with adjustable seats made to fit riders of all shapes and sizes.

-Rebound Cycle Canmore offers bike rentals for just about any ride you can imagine — including mountain bikes for trail biking, road bikes for town exploration, and fat bikes for adventurous visitors who want to take a ride through the snow.
+Rebound Cycle Canmore offers bike rentals for just about any ride you can imagine — including bikes for mountain biking, road bikes for town exploration, and fat bikes for adventurous visitors who want to take a ride through the snow.

 Along with bike rentals, Rebound Cycle Canmore also offers paddle board rentals as well!